-A few reports and studies suggest that the first members of the breed may have dwelled along the coast of the Indian Ocean, and a few areas of Southeast Asia.
-And even others who say that Abyssinians were actually first bred first in the United States in 1935.
+A few reports and studies suggest that the first members of the breed may have dwelled along the coast of the Indian Ocean and a few areas of Southeast Asia.
+Others say that Abyssinians were first bred in the United States in 1935.
 However, This latter idea is not one that we here at IndulgeYourPet subscribe to, even though we, as Americans, would love to be able to take credit for being the origin country of this magnificent cat.

-We’ll choose to remain “neutral” as to what the true origin of the Abyssinian cat breed is and respectfully declare that the Aby could have possibly originated from Ethiopia or all along the Indian Ocean.
+Beyond that, we’ll remain “neutral” about the true origin of the Abyssinian cat breed and respectfully declare that the Aby could have originated from Ethiopia or all along the Indian Ocean.

-An adult Abyssinian cat can weigh anywhere between 6 to 10-pounds, which is actually quite light considering how long/big these cats can appear in person.
-The average Abyssinian will have a ticked coat clad in a wide range of colors including:
+An adult Abyssinian cat can weigh between 6 to 10 pounds, which is relatively light considering how long/big these cats can appear in person.
+The average Abyssinian will have a ticked coat clad in a wide range of colors, including:

 - And fawn.